chartingshow/documentation/blog/bitcoin-wallets.md

 [Exodus](https://www.exodus.com/) is a top bitcoin multichain web3 wallet for desktop and mobile.
 Exodus' account features include live charts and portfolio data, 24/7 customer support, a built-in exchange, and trading between thousands of digital assets, including NFTs.

 Exodus' hot wallet offers commission-free cryptocurrencies like Bitcoin, Solana and other trading opportunities with fiat money like USD, EUR, and GBP.
-You can manage your assets using Exodus and Trezor, another popular bitcoin wallet.
+You can manage your assets using Exodus and Trezor, another popular Crypto Wallet.
 You don't need to use multiple wallets, but some users might prefer having them as an additional security measure.

 Exodus and Trezor's partnership caters to those who prefer hardware security since you can securely manage your assets offline while simultaneously using the Exodus platform.